caox5/Real-time-embedded-project/README.md

 Prerequisites: Have the latest Raspbian installed on your Raspberry Pi

 Follow the steps to install [OpenCV 4](https://opencv.org/) with Python and C++ support on Raspberry Pi.
 - 1 .
-Download the already built OpenCV 4 from [article](https://github.com/sol-prog/raspberry-pi-opencv/releases/), there are four versions, choose the proper version for your Pi.
-I use full GUI version on a RPi 2 and up.
+Download the already built OpenCV 4 from [article](https://github.com/sol-prog/raspberry-pi-opencv/releases/), there are four versions, choose the proper version for your Pi. <b>I use full GUI version on a RPi 2 and up</b>.
 If you are using other versions, make sure you change the file name properly.
 - 2 .
 Open terminal and download it:

         wget https://github.com/sol-prog/raspberry-pi-opencv/releases/download/opencv4rpi2.1/opencv-4.1.0-armhf.tar.bz2